masud-src/OncoFEM/README.md

 make
 cd ../..
 ````
-Before the installation of OncoFEM can be done, anaconda needs to be downloaded and installed.
-Therefore, in a
-first step Anaconda needs to be set up.
-Go to https://anaconda.org/ and follow the installation instructions.

 In a next step you download this repository and create an environment with the necessary python packages
 ````bash